 Due to innovations in modern machine learning, we have built machines that excel at generalizing from previously given examples.
 For example, if we “show” a computer millions of images, and a caption describing those images, there are algorithms that can then generate a caption for a new image.
 These algorithms work by loosely simulating the behavior of the neurons in our brain—a class of algorithms commonly referred to as neural networks—more recently referred to as deep learning, which are neural networks with many hidden layers.
 Today, not only do we have computers excelling at image recognition, but also tasks such as game playing, natural language processing (such as sentiment analysis and machine translation), speech recognition, autonomous driving, and more.
 These are all tasks that humans are capable of performing, and in a sense, we learn very similarly to how computers learn.
 The question is, once computing power becomes great enough, will it simply become a matter of machines learning emotions, similar to how they learn to distinguish images?
 Due to Moore’s law, we are fairly confident that we will reach a point computationally where extremely complex problems can be solved.
 However, it becomes much more of an issue of framing the problem in a way in which it can become solved.
 Does the need for a human to represent the problem to the machine inherently rule out true artificial intelligence, or will we reach a point where machines will be able to transcend humanity and recursively self-improve?
 And will this self-improvement be enough to become human-like?

-While it is thought provoking to debate the feasibility of artificial intelligence from a philosophical perspective, many scientists truly believe that the human brain is a finite machine, which can, and will be, reproduced from inorganic matter.
+While it is thought-provoking to debate the feasibility of artificial intelligence from a philosophical perspective, many scientists truly believe that the human brain is a finite machine, which can, and will be, reproduced from inorganic matter.
 Thus, it is something we must take seriously, and we must consider the consequences of this.
 OpenAI, a nonprofit research group, was recently formed, with notable investors such as Elon Musk (of Tesla an SpaceX) and Peter Thiel (of PayPal) contributing funds.
-OpenAI’s goal is to push forth a research agenda that leads to artificial intelligence being controlled only for the benefits of humankind.
+OpenAI’s goal is to push forth a research agenda that leads to artificial intelligence being controlled only for the benefit of humankind.
 While robots rising up to destroy humanity may seem like science fiction, as Noah Chomsky argues, even the potential of this should lead us to work to prevent it.
 We must first try to conceptualize a future with AI in it, in order to steer developments in that direction.
 Will we live in a world where we augment our natural cognitive abilities with superior computational power, or will it be a world where the machines that we have created become our rulers?
 Companies like OpenAI serve an important purpose, as we must proceed with our research endeavors with great caution.

 Conclusion